radlinskii/junior-interpreter/README.md

 It's a project for *Theory of Compilation* classes at the *AGH* university.<br />
 It's based on [writing an interpreter in go](https://interpreterbook.com/) book.

-You can test it in action [here](https://junior-interpreter-online.herokuapp.com/).
+You can test it in action in our online REPL [here](https://junior-interpreter-online.herokuapp.com/).

 ## How it Works